How Your Tooth Ache & Headache Are Related (2024 Health Guide)

 Referred Pain

 One common reason for the relationship between toothaches and headaches is referred pain.
-When you have a dental issue, such as a tooth infection or an abscess, the pain signals can travel to nearby nerves and create discomfort in the head, leading to a headache.
+When you have a dental issue, such as a tooth infection or an abscess, the pain signals can travel to nearby nerves and create discomfort in the head, leading to a classic tooth ache headache.

 Muscular Tension

 Dental pain, particularly toothaches caused by clenching or grinding, can lead to muscle tension in the jaw and neck.
-This tension can radiate upward and contribute to the development of tension headaches.
+This tension can radiate upward and contribute to the development of tension headaches, leaving you with a persistent tooth ache headache.

 Sinus Involvement